aristotelis-bobas/fall_challenge_2020/README.md

 Key flaws; <br>

 - The weight system based on simulation creation rate seems like an unnecessary abstraction, not sure yet what to do with this
-- Simulations follow same rules, still no full depth / breadth searching algorithm
+- Different simulations follow minor change in rules, still no full depth / breadth searching algorithm

 # day 5 - version 3